 Never buy garbage Chinese hipster brands like Nvidia and it gets hard to screw up a PC build.

 The only game run requests I consider are those from my internal viewers.
-You can always make a request but don't expect anything.
 I unanimously ignore business inquiries and won't do any custom content work, like voice acting, for someone outside my internal audience.
-However, if you have a large, high quality project that is demonstrably nearly complete you can try your luck.
+Too often has it turned out to be something I've come to regret.

 If it isn't on this site it isn't public.